RandolphVI/RandolphVI/README.md

 🎉 News

+- \[2025 Feb\] Got ambushed by Benny... again in **Fallout: New Vegas**!
+"Patrolling the Mojave" turned into a 17th playthrough—still can’t decide if I'm Caesar's worst nightmare or Yes Man's personal errand courier.
+Obsidian's spaghetti code?
+Still a masterpiece.
+- \[2024 Oct\] Dodging reality in **Metaphor: ReFantazio**, who needs sleep when there's another 100-hour persona-esque journey to binge?！
 - \[2023 Aug\] Gods Among Us, **Baldur's Gate 3**!
 - \[2023 Jun\] I've suffered in the **Darkest Dungeon**, and no one is spared!
 - \[2023 May\] I've been engrossed in the **The Legend of Zelda: Tears of the Kingdom**, Nintendo rules the fxxking world!